 Johor Bahru Johor, Malaysia Travel Guide

-A cluster of historic Chinese shrines and clan associations near Jalan Trus, giving a dive into the the heritage and cultural practices of the Chinese community.
+A cluster of historic Chinese shrines and clan associations near Jalan Trus, delivering a dive into the the heritage and cultural practices of the Chinese community.
 These temples present a quiet escape and a look into the sacred and social fabric.

 Choose locations that align with your interests, whether historical, cultural, or natural.
 Public transport connectivity varies.